klDen/openDBcopy/README.md

 From there, execute in the Terminal **./gradlew schemacreate** (your tables should be created if no errors were shown)

 To copy data from a Source to Destination database :
+- Select Plugin -> Select New Plugin -> Copy data from source into a destination database
 - Follow the same steps as previously done!